 May is a great month of the year to read books about growing a garden, growing up, and a growth mindset.
 Books about nature, running wild, and spring cleaning.

-In May we celebrate teachers, police officers, mothers, dinosaurs (May 15th), Cinco de Mayo, Star Wars (May 4th), space day (May 3rd), and the end of World War II.
+In May we celebrate teachers, police officers, mothers, dinosaurs (May 15th), Cinco de Mayo, Star Wars (May 4th), space (May 3rd), and the end of World War II.

 Some famous people who were born in May are Florence Nightingale, Queen Victoria, Peter the Great, physicist Gabriel Fahrenheit, painter Henri Rousseau, Sir Arthur Conan Doyle, and Ralph Waldo Emerson.